sogobanwo/datetime-epoch/README.md

 export default DatetimeEpoch;
 ```

-Now you're ready to start converting between datetime strings and Unix timestamps with ease!
+Now you're ready to start converting between datetime and date strings and Unix timestamps with ease!